riokain9x/ETL/README.md

 # ETL & Logistic Regression
 ## 1. Introduction

-A company active in Big Data and Data Science wants to recruit potential employees from its training program.
-Many people sign up for the training, but not all are interested in joining the company afterward.
-This project aims to:
+A company which is active in Big Data and Data Science wants to hire data scientists among people who successfully pass some courses which conduct by the company.

-- Build an ETL pipeline that gathers and cleans all relevant data
-- Train a logistic regression model to predict whether a learner is likely to work for the company after the course

----
+Many people signup for their training.
+Company wants to know which of these candidates are really wants to work for the company after training or looking for a new employment because it helps to reduce the cost and time as well as the quality of training or planning the courses and categorization of candidates.

+Information related to demographics, education, experience are in hands from candidates signup and enrollment.

 ## 2. Extract